Episode 81 | Fatima Doman | Harness Your Strengths to Enable Flow

 To Listen, Just Click Play!

-Fatima is one of the most influential voices in positive change…in other words, how to focus on what’s going strong instead of what’s going wrong in your life.
+Today’s podcast guest, Fatima Doman, is one of the most influential voices in positive change…in other words, how to focus on what’s going strong instead of what’s going wrong in your life.
 She’s a bestselling author, speaker, and executive coach, and has motivated audiences across six continents to leverage their authentic strengths for personal transformation.

 In today’s episode, we discuss her incredible system that will help you achieve your goals and stay motivated… especially when life gets busy, chaotic, and you’re feeling a bit overwhelmed.

-✅Method called “The 3 R’s” to help reach your goals, and set goals that make you feel happy, energized, and full of zest
+She has a method called “The 3 R’s” *to help reach your goals, and set goals that make you feel happy, energized, and full of zest.

-✅Blueprint for continually being in a flow state and have it be second nature use your strengths to feel energized
+– Blueprint for *continually being in a flow state *and have it be second nature to use your strengths to feel energized

 Subscribe To The Art of Living